 In April, Chesnutt Mountain Nature Park, a 450-acre outdoor recreation destination, will open in Canton, providing the perfect hub for hiking, biking, and backcountry exploration.

 In Maggie Valley, a North Carolina Mountain Heritage Trout City, fly-fishers can cast a line into the three-mile section of Jonathan Creek that flows through town.
-Hikers can choose from dozens of nearby adventures, like venturing to picture-perfect Soco Falls.
+Hikers can choose from dozens of nearby adventures, like venturing to picture-perfect Waterrock Knob.
 And equestrians and horseback riding novices alike can see stunning mountain views from the saddle with a guide from Cataloochee Ranch.
+Linger longer if you’re looking for luxury — after extensive renovations, the ranch reopened in 2023 as a majestic, mountain property with individual cabins and a welcoming main lodge.

 Artistic Endeavors

 Among Haywood County’s highest peaks is Cold Mountain — inspiration for Charles Frazier’s best-selling novel turned major motion picture.
-In the summer months, you can plan your visit around Cold Mountain Music Festival, Hillbilly Jam, or Smoky Mountain Elk Fest.
+In the summer months, you can plan your visit around Cold Mountain Music Festival or Hillbilly Jam.
 In December, Balsam Range Art of Music Festival is a must-visit.

 To find the perfect souvenir to commemorate your visit, visit historic Shelton House, home of the Museum of NC Handicrafts, which highlights Appalachian arts and heritage.